GaspardQin/HighPerformanceComputing/Projet2/README.md

     - use the same datatype in the vectorized ligns (change double to float)
     - use `_mm_malloc` , `_mm_free` instead of `new []` and `delete []`, the latter is not standard-aligned.
     [https://software.intel.com/en-us/articles/data-alignment-to-assist-vectorization](https://software.intel.com/en-us/articles/data-alignment-to-assist-vectorization)

+  - branch computedistance_realtime
+    - do not save the distance matrix, save Memory
+    - difficult to parallelize, but enough quick